Hendrix-CS/math215/index.md

 |:--:|-----|
 |1 | Final Project |

 You will have a final project in this course, where you analyze a dataset with statistics, write a paper summarizing your conclusions about the data, and give a short presentation during our finals period.
+This will be similar to the labs, but will be using a data set and research questions of your choice.

 **You must work individually on this project.** You may discuss concepts and ideas with your classmates, but the work you turn in must be your own.
-More details will be provided in the middle of the semester.
+More details on the final project will be provided in the middle of the semester.
+All deadlines are noted on the course calendar.

 ## <a name="exams">Exams</a>

-There will be two in-class exams.
+There will be two in-class exams, on Thursdays.
 They will consist of short answer questions along with writing and debugging code.
+The checkpoints and labs are great practice for the exams.
+There will be a review day the Tuesday before.

-There is no final exam; you will complete a final project instead, as described above.
+**There is no final exam**; you will complete a final project instead, as described above.

 ## <a name="checkins">Checkins</a>

-Three times throughout the semester, you are expected to make an office hours appointment and discuss your progress in the course.
-This will include conversation and feedback about your current progress and understanding.
+Three times throughout the semester, you are expected to make an office hours appointment for conversation and feedback on your progress in the course.
 Ideally, these checkins should be scheduled during the weeks shown on the [course calendar](https://app.teamgantt.com/public/projects/calendar/2023-08-13?ids=3632637&projectIds=3632637&publicKeys=xejRn6hKircu&prefs=P2lkcz0zNjMyNjM3JnB1YmxpY19rZXlzPXhlalJuNmhLaXJjdQ%3D%3D).

+## <a name="participation">Stats In The World</a>

+Each of you will choose one class throughout the term to find statistics used in a piece of popular press about a current event.
+You will prepare a brief **presentation** (5 minutes) of the current event you chose and describe the statistics used in it.
+You may work in pairs for this assignment (8 minutes total).

+A **complete** presentation will address how an understanding of statistics
+* made the information more valuable
+* allowed you to consider it critically.

 ## <a name="attendance">Attendance</a>